rust-lang/blog.rust-lang.org/posts/inside-rust/2023-08-21-clippy-perf-project.md

 ---
 layout: post
-title: "Making Clippy blazingly fast by 2024"
+title: "Making Clippy blazingly fast by the end of 2024"
 author: Alejandra González
 team: the Clippy team <https://www.rust-lang.org/governance/teams/dev-tools#Clippy%20team>
 description: This is the start of a series of posts talking about optimizations done on the Clippy codebase.